SamGG/GenratorFCSkit/README.md

 GenratorFCSkit application is divided into 2 tabs

-A first for the import of FCS files representing each Population present in an FCS file obtained with Flowjo and the choice of parameters for the generation of a new enriched FCS file.
+A first a tab for imortingFCS files representing each Population present in an FCS file obtained with Flowjo and the choice of parameters for the generation of a new enriched FCS file.

 importing files
 ![GenratorFCSkit](Schemas/fcsfiles.PNG)